-In view of the above, the full output of the algorithm is a list, that we will call $Clusters$, such that each row $Clusters[j]$ of the list includes the following columns: \begin{itemize} \item $Clusters[j][0]$ = the timestamp of the root (which is also the beginning timestamp of the cluster). \item $Clusters[j][1]$ = the x-coordinate of the root. \item $Clusters[j][2]$ = the y-coordinate of the root. \item $Clusters[j][3]$ = the timestamp of the last event related to the cluster. \item $Clusters[j][4]$ = the amount of events related to the cluster. \item $Clusters[j][5]$ = the amount of pixels contributing to the cluster. \end{itemize} Remark: In this paper we preferred to present a version of the algorithm that output only the roots of the clusters and not the clusters themselves.
-However, if it is needed for a certain application, it is easy to add some orders that build the clusters along the event-loop as well, without ruining the $O(n)$ complexity of the algorithm.
-We decided to present the current version for two reasons.
-The first one is that we think that in some sense it is more innovative to show a way to find the properties of the clusters without finding the clusters themselves.
-The second reason is that in our opinion, with this version, the core idea of the algorithm is clearer.
+In light of the above, the complete output of the algorithm is represented as a list, denoted $Clusters$, in which each entry $Clusters[j]$ contains the following fields: \begin{itemize} \item $Clusters[j][0]$ = the timestamp of the root (i.e., the initial timestamp of the cluster), \item $Clusters[j][1]$ = the x-coordinate of the root, \item $Clusters[j][2]$ = the y-coordinate of the root, \item $Clusters[j][3]$ = the timestamp of the last event related to the cluster, \item $Clusters[j][4]$ = the total number of events in the cluster, \item $Clusters[j][5]$ = the number of distinct pixels contributing to the cluster. \end{itemize} \textbf{Remark:} In this work, we present a version of the algorithm that outputs only the roots of the clusters rather than the clusters themselves.
+Nevertheless, for applications that require full cluster reconstruction, it is straightforward to extend the method to build the clusters during the event-processing loop without affecting the $\Theta(N)$ time complexity.
+We adopt the present formulation for two reasons.
+First, it highlights a novel perspective: extracting key cluster properties without explicitly constructing the clusters.
+Second, this formulation offers a clearer presentation of the core idea underlying the algorithm.